Richard Suart: Gilbert and Sullivan

 Suart's association with the Savoy operas began early.
 At the Royal Academy of Music he took part in the opening performance at the Academy's new opera theatre in 1977, playing the Learned Judge in Trial by Jury.
 Later in his career he played in the first performance of a Gilbert and Sullivan opera at the Royal Opera House, Covent Garden, as Jack Point in The Yeomen of the Guard when Welsh National Opera included the work in their London season there in 1995.
 He played several roles in the Savoy operas with the revived D'Oyly Carte Opera Company beginning in 1988, and also in their Orpheus in the Underworld (1994) and La Vie parisienne (1995) by Jacques Offenbach.
 Of his 1998 performances in The Pirates of Penzance for D'Oyly Carte, The Guardian wrote, "Richard Suart, a natural successor to the great John Reed, patters astoundingly and is gleefully funny as Major-General Stanley."

 Suart has played Ko-Ko in The Mikado in revivals of Jonathan Miller's ENO production since 1989 and for many other companies, including twice with the New York City Opera (2001 and 2003).
 He is known for frequently rewriting the "little list" song from that opera.
 He published a book in 2008 excerpting many of his "little list" versions and discussing The Mikado, called They'd None of 'em Be Missed.
+A second volume, Mikado Memories, with lists of all the casts between 1986 and 2016 and reminiscences from many singers, was published in 2020.
 Also for ENO, he played Major-General Stanley in Pirates in 2004.